Living in Malaysia: The Expat Guide for 2023

 The base requirements for the PVIP program are similar to the MM2H program in terms of the minimum fixed deposit investment amount (RM1 million) and the monthly income requirement (RM40,000).

-However, there’s an additional government fee of RM200,000 for the main applicant and RM100,000 for each dependent, which makes the PVIP program more expensive than MM2H.
+However, there’s an additional government fee of RM200,000 for the principal applicant and RM100,000 for each dependent, which makes the PVIP program more expensive than MM2H.

-One significant advantage of the PVIP program is that there is no residency requirement needed to maintain the visa.
-This means that applicants do not need to spend a minimum amount of time in Malaysia each year to keep their visa valid.
+One significant advantage of the PVIP program is that no residency requirement is needed to maintain the visa.
+This means that applicants don’t need to spend a minimum amount of time in Malaysia yearly to keep their visa valid.

 That’s in contrast to the MM2H program, which now requires a minimum physical presence of 90 days per year in Malaysia.

-Another difference between the PVIP and MM2H programs is the minimum age requirement.
-While the MM2H program requires applicants to be at least 35 years old, there is no minimum age requirement for the PVIP program.
+Yet another crucial difference between the PVIP and MM2H programs is the minimum age requirement.
+While the MM2H program requires applicants to be at least 35, there isn’t any minimum age requirement for the PVIP program at all.

 Conclusion: Is Moving to Malaysia a Good Idea?

-In conclusion, Malaysia offers a unique blend of culture, beauty, and affordability that makes it an attractive destination for expats from all over the world.
-The country boasts a rich history, diverse landscape, and delicious food, as well as modern amenities and infrastructure.
+In conclusion, Malaysia offers a unique blend of culture, beauty, and affordability, making it an attractive destination for expats worldwide.

-The cities of Kuala Lumpur, Penang, Johor Bahru, and Malacca are popular among expats for their vibrant culture, excellent healthcare, and affordable cost of living.
+Kuala Lumpur and Penang are popular among expats for their vibrant culture, excellent healthcare, and affordable cost of living.

-Meanwhile, the smaller towns of Kuching, Ipoh, Cameron Highlands, Genting Highlands, Tioman Island, Redang Island, and Perhentian Islands offer a more relaxed and laid-back lifestyle.
+Meanwhile, the smaller towns of Kuching, Ipoh, and Malacca offer a more relaxed and laid-back lifestyle.

-While the recent changes to the MM2H program make it less attractive than before, the PVIP program offers a more flexible option for those who can afford the additional processing fees.
+While the recent changes to the MM2H program make it less attractive, the PVIP program offers a more flexible option for those who can afford the additional processing fees.

-Overall, Malaysia is a wonderful place to live for expats who are looking for an affordable and high-quality lifestyle in a unique cultural setting.
+Overall, Malaysia is a solid choice to live for expats who are looking for an affordable and high-quality lifestyle in a unique cultural setting.

 READY TO GROW AND PRESERVE YOUR WEALTH?